DeepHiveMind/HyperScale_Distributed_Smart_Secured_Enterprise-Grade-Product-Design/README.md

 <img alt="hyperscaler" src="/images/sattelite_moving.gif" width="900" height="250"/>

-This section offers Vantage view of various dimensions of system design topics.
+This section offers Sattelite view of various dimensions of system design topics.
 > Each section contains links to more in-depth resources.
 Please click on to venture deep into the topics.
-> Click and Pros and Cons of each
+> Click and traverse the wonduerful space of System Design.

-So, before we venture into the Agenda and related details, let us take a quick sojourn at the pitstop - "Product Design Steps - A quick tip".
+- Hold on for a Sec!
+Before we embark the long, arduous, yet-so-entertaining journey to build the **Enterprise-Grade-Product** with Next generation principles of Ssytem Designing., let us take a quick sojourn at the pitstop called - "Product Design Steps - A quick tip".

-The PitStop : "Product Design Steps - A quick tip" : is all about knowing how to go about when you decide/asked to embark the long and arduous journey to build the Enterprise-Grade-Product.
+- The PitStop : "Product Design Steps - A quick tip" : is all about knowing how to go about when you decide/asked to venture into the Enterprise-Grade-Product-designing trajectory.

 [[⬆]](#toc) **PITSTOP: Product Design Steps - A quick tip**